racheyz/Mood-Tracker/README.md

 A mood tracking app that lets the user log their mood for every day of the year.
 The format will follow the "year in pixels" template, which assigns a square/pixel to each day of the year.
 Different colours will be used to represent different moods.
-Additional features could include:
+Additional features include:
 - A summary of the user's mood inputs.
 For example, the number of days in total they felt "sad" or "happy" or "average"